meditationstuff/protocol_1/main.txt.md

 posture: (section needs editing)

 You should be continually cycling through different meditation postures, to vary the kinds of feedback you’re giving your system.
 This reduces risk, including the risk of muscle tension issues.
 You might sit and stand in a single day.
 Or you can sit for three days, stand for two days, be in bed or on the couch for a day, etc. Never trade increased muscle tension for “progress.”
 It’s not worth it.
 I personally meditate pretty equally sitting, standing, and lying down (I might do one of these for several days in a row then switch).
 I do less walking (while “meditating-meditating,” but see below) and yoga asanas.
-Sort of unrelatedly, but I wanted to add it somewhere, I also alternate earplugs versus no earplugs, blanket or no blanket, sleep mask or pitch black room versus bright room or open space, eyes open versus eyes closed, laying on back, laying on my right side, laying on my left side, etc.
+Sort of unrelatedly, but I wanted to add it somewhere, I also alternate earplugs versus no earplugs, blanket(s) or no blanket(s), sleep mask or pitch black room versus bright room or open space, eyes open versus eyes closed, laying on back, laying on my right side, laying on my left side, etc.

 Favorite meditation postures/combinations (unordered): sitting, lying down back/sides, Zhan Zhuang / standing, walking, running/jogging, yoga asanas, eyes open/closed, earplugs +/-, eye shades / complete darkness / pitch black +/-, netflix, amazon video, facebook, twitter, watching blog stats